zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 Windfish can disassemble a Game Boy ROM, but that's just the beginning.
 It is an interactive tool to explore the code, understand how it works, and document the various routines and memory locations.

 One of its main features is that it integrates a [tracing disassembler](https://zladx.github.io/posts/links-awakening-disassembly-progress-report-part-7#a-tracing-disassembler): it doesn't just print the disassembled code, but attempts to simulate the execution, so that it can follow the code.
-And in the end, everything that has not be traced to executable code is probably data.
+And in the end, everything that has not been traced to executable code is probably data.

 Windfish can also associate a memory region to a picture type, so that it is known that this memory represents tiles.
 Or it can recognize some code patterns, and generate RGBDS macros.

-There's many more things to say about Windfish: how it has some neat coding tricks, documented in the [Architecture description](https://github.com/jverkoey/windfish/tree/develop/Architecture); how it integrates with the SameBoy emulator for a live exploration of the code; and so on.
+There are many more things to say about Windfish: how it has some neat coding tricks, documented in the [Architecture description](https://github.com/jverkoey/windfish/tree/develop/Architecture); how it integrates with the SameBoy emulator for a live exploration of the code; and so on.

 The project is written in the Swift language, and runs on macOS.
 The core libraries (invoked from the command line) should theoretically work on Linux and Windows though.
-If still has some rough edge, all the hard computer-science foundations are definitely present.
+It still has some rough edges, but all the hard computer-science foundations are definitely present.
 That makes it one of the most promising tools of the scene.

 * [Watch a small demo video of Windfish](https://user-images.githubusercontent.com/45670/107868782-0334ce80-6e55-11eb-8961-ae6556d148e1.gif)
 * [Read the Windfish manual](https://github.com/jverkoey/windfish/blob/develop/ui/WindfishIDEHelp/_English.lproj/welcome.md)